 - Battle Rope Anchors – We often see battle ropes being used looped through kettlebell handles and around plyo boxes, but a far more secure option is a fixed eyelet or hook through which the rope can be securely threaded at the base of your rig.

-- Pivot Attachments – Pivot points are great core trainers and are a strength training tool that can allow coaches to teach scalable versions of key compound and Olympic movements.
+- Pivot Attachments – Pivot points are great core trainers and are a strength training tool that can allow trainers to teach scalable versions of key compound and Olympic movements.
 These can often be found built in to the feet of your rig or attached close to the ground.

 - Storage - In smaller, busier gym environments every foot of space needs to be used effectively to allow the gym to work at capacity and storage can often be an issue.
 Many rigs build in storage shelves or hooks to give gym owners a convenient place to store items like medicine balls, power bands and kettlebells.